-The Mythical Dragon
+A Mythical Dragon

 David E. Jones, an anthropologist, has a fascinating theory about the prevalence of dragon myths in all cultures: Humans have dragon in their DNA.
 More precisely, humans have the fear of dragons in their DNA.
 Dr. Jones explains his theory in his book, An Instinct for Dragons.

-The dragon is the embodiment of an instinctive fear of the three main predators who preyed on our mammalian ancestors.
+According to Jones, the dragon is the embodiment of an instinctive fear of the three main predators who preyed on our mammalian ancestors.
 The three predators are snakes, large birds of prey, (raptors, eagles) and the big jungle cats (lions, tigers, leopards).
 Individuals who instinctively fled these predators had a survival advantage which was passed on through their genes.

 These instincts, buried deep in our DNA, eventually were expressed in depictions of dragons.
-The specific depiction of the dragon varies from culture to culture, but the three elements of snake, raptor, and cat are always present.
+The specific depiction of the dragon varies from culture to culture, but the three elements of snake, raptor, and big cat are almost always present.
 Dragons are a combination of these three animals—the reptilian body of the snake, the wings and sharp talons of the birds of prey, and the jaws (and sometimes the haunches and paws) of the big cats.